How Dash Cameras Are Changing the Transportation Industry For The Better

 Not to mention, you are the big bad transportation company with the deep pockets.
 In these situations, the fact of the matter is that it could be anyone’s fault.
-Maybe the driver was texting or maybe the car pulled out in front of the driver.
-Whatever the case, insurance companies will be involved and ultimately, time and money will be spent sorting things out.
+Maybe the driver was texting, or the car pulled out in front of the driver.
+Whatever the case, insurance companies will be involved, and ultimately, time and money will be spent sorting things out.
 So, the question begs, should you as a company have Dash Cameras in your fleet?

 First, we must understand the two types of technology and their benefits.
 The first is the stand-alone Dash Camera.
-When there is a harsh breaking event, this camera records and shuts itself off when the truck is sitting, turned off or just simply driving down the road.
-This type of dash camera also only allows for data to be received, by going out to the vehicle and pulling out the USB chip.
+When there is a harsh breaking event, this camera records and shuts itself off when the truck is sitting, turned off, or just simply driving down the road.
+This type of dash camera also allows for data to be received by going out to the vehicle and pulling out the USB chip.
 Not to mention, it does not have the ability to be managed on the same dashboard that you do IFTA miles and track your fleet.

 So how does it work?
 Well, have you ever heard of an IoT gateway?
 Wait, what does that mean?
 An IoT gateway is a device that plugs into the diagnostics port in the vehicle.
 This then, allows you to connect multiple devices into the IoT gateway, using the gateways own Wi-Fi and Bluetooth.
 And therein lies the magic of an IoT gateway, because now you can purchase one solution that offers tracking and cameras, all in one.
 Not to mention, because the IoT gateway has Wi-Fi, drivers can plug their smartphones and tablets directly into the IoT gateway using the Wi-Fi.
 Also, dash camera video footage will stream to the gateway and allow for that data to then be uploaded into your cloud dashboard.
 From your cloud dashboard, you will be able to see every truck’s footage, from any point in time.
-You can also go back and search a specific date if needed.
+You can also go back and search for a specific date if needed.